Successful care of orphaned kittens requires a regular schedule of feeding, elimination, playing, and sleeping in a safe and healthy environment.

 - Change bedding daily at a minimum to avoid urine burns.

 - Rub rectum and abdomen with cotton moistened with warm water after each feeding to stimulate bowel functions.

 - DO NOT DISTURB except for feeding and cleaning!

-- TWITCHING is NORMAL during sleeps these exercises the muscles to aid growth.
+- TWITCHING is NORMAL during sleep.
+Twitches exercise the muscles to aid growth.

-- Bring the kittens to clinic at four weeks of age for examination and deworming.
+- Bring the kittens to the clinic at four weeks of age for examination and deworming.

 Orphaned Kitten Care: Emergency Milk Replacements

 Commercial formula is the best nourishment for kittens, but if you are unable to obtain commercial immediately, are a couple of temporary formulas:

 - 1 can of evaporated milk

 - 1 egg yolk